pandas-dev/pandas/web/pandas/pdeps/0001-purpose-and-guidelines.md

 Comments made on the public VOTE issue by non-voting members will be deleted.

-Once the voting period ends, any voter may tally the votes in a comment, using the format: w-x-y-z, where w stands for the total of approving, x of abstaining, z of disapproving votes cast, and z of number of voting members who did not respond to the VOTE issue.
+Once the voting period ends, any voter may tally the votes in a comment, using the format: w-x-y-z, where w stands for the total of approving, x of abstaining, y of disapproving votes cast, and z of number of voting members who did not respond to the VOTE issue.
 The tally of the votes will state if a quorum has been reached or not.